Ygilany/vscode-clock/README.md

 change the format of the time with [moment.js's date formats](https://momentjs.com/docs/#/displaying/);

 ## Requirements

-The only dependeny here is moment.js
+The only dependency here is moment.js

 ## Extension Settings